nerissacooney/ulises.us/_posts/2017-08-30-philly-book-launch-of-we-have-the-great-discontent-with-john-shahidi-of-avril50.md

 date: '2017-08-30 21:50 -0400'
 published: true
 title: >-
-  Philly Book Launch of We Have the Great Discontent with John Shahidi of Avril50
+  Philly Book Launch of "We Have the Great Discontent" with John Shahidi of Avril50
 categories: left
 event_date: 'Saturday, September 9 from 4–6 PM'